ACM40960/project-BenRocha01/README.md

+# Basic Overview
+A code framework to program chess engines in Python.
+This framework was then used to created Neural Network based evaluation functions

+# Structure of the framework

+The base function of the framework is simulateChessGame.
+This function takes 2 arguments, both are Players, a costum objects.

+The structure of a BotPlayer is the following:

+During operation the Searcher explores the game tree, using the Evaluator to evaluate and choose from the explored leafs.

+There are 2 main types of Evaluators, that have the same structure but operate differently.
+The Manual Evaluators and the NN Evaluators.
+An Evaluator is composed of a list of Traits and a model.
+The Traits get information from the board and the model calculates the board value based on that information.

+# Extra
 Just a temporary placeholder

 The main code right now is Project_code.
 The rest are mostly remainders of previous versions and I will discard them later.